Have the leaves start changing in your area? When will they peak? Find tips for spotting peak foliage below.

 What triggers this color change, you ask?
 Primarily, it’s two things: day length and temperature.
 Starting at the Summer Solstice, the days begin to shorten, continuing to wane as we tiptoe around the Autumnal Equinox and towards the shortest day of the year: the Winter Solstice.
 At the same time, temperatures begin to drop.
 Both these changes tell the trees that it’s time to get ready for winter, so they curtail their summer food-making and the production of green chlorophyll in their leaves begins to slow.

-This leaves room for other chemical compounds—carotenoids and anthocyanins—to take center stage, which results in the fall leaves’ brilliant yellow, orange, red, and purple colors.
+This leaves room for other chemical compounds—carotenoids and anthocyanins—to take center stage, which results in the fall leaves’ brilliant yellow, orange, red, and maroon colors.

 Want to read more about fall leaves?
 Check out this article: Why Do Leaves Change Color?